Hanif Kureishi: Career

 Kureishi started his career in the 1970s as a pornography writer, under the pseudonyms Antonia French and Karim.

 He went on to write plays for the Hampstead Theatre, Soho Poly, and by the age of 18, was with the Royal Court.

 He wrote My Beautiful Laundrette in 1985, about a gay Pakistani-British boy growing up in 1980s London, for a film directed by Stephen Frears.
+The screenplay's depiction of racist hostility drew on Kureishi's own experiences of racism at school; he has said that he was "literally the only brown person" at his high school and was subjected to racist abuse.

-The screenplay, especially the racial discrimination experienced, contained elements from Kureishi's experiences as the only Pakistani student in his class at school.
-It won the New York City Film Critics Best Screenplay Award and an Academy Award nomination for Best Original Screenplay.
+The film won the New York Film Critics Circle Award for Best Screenplay and received an Academy Award nomination for Best Original Screenplay.

 He also wrote the screenplay for Sammy and Rosie Get Laid (1987).

-His book The Buddha of Suburbia (1990) won the Whitbread Award for the best first novel and was made into a BBC television series with a soundtrack by David Bowie.
+His novel The Buddha of Suburbia (1990) won the Whitbread Award for Best First Novel and was later adapted into a BBC television serial, with a soundtrack composed by David Bowie.

-In 1991 his feature film titled London Kills Me, which he wrote and directed, was released.
+In 1991, his feature film London Kills Me, which he wrote and directed, was released.

-Kureishi's novel Intimacy (1998) revolved around the story of a man leaving his wife and two young sons after feeling physically and emotionally rejected by his wife.
-This created some controversy as Kureishi recently had left his own partner (the editor and producer Tracey Scoffield) and two young sons; it was assumed to be at least semi-autobiographical.
-In 2000/2001, the novel was adapted into the film Intimacy by Patrice Chéreau, which won two awards at the Berlin Film Festival.
-The book was translated into Persian by Niki Karimi in 2005.
+Kureishi's novel Intimacy (1998) follows a man preparing to leave his partner and their two young children after feeling emotionally and physically rejected.
+The novel attracted controversy and was widely read as at least semi-autobiographical, in light of reports that Kureishi had recently left his then partner, Tracey Scoffield, and their twin sons.

+In 2001, Kureishi's work was adapted into the film Intimacy, directed by Patrice Chéreau; the film won the Golden Bear at the Berlin International Film Festival, and its lead actor Kerry Fox received the Silver Bear for Best Actress.

+The book was translated into Persian by Niki Karimi; a Persian-language edition (Nzdiky) is catalogued as published in Tehran by Tofiq Afrin in 1383 (2004–2005).